innodatalabs/redtite-livecodebench-grader/README.md

 ### /run_test/{testtype}

-POST request that expects `application/json` body structured as such:
+POST request that expects `application/json` body.

+Here `testtype` can be either `stdin` or `functional`, depending on the task.
+Note that `functional` one requires passing function name as a `name` field in the JSON payload.

+JSON body should be structured as such:

 * `code: str`: Python code to test
 * `input: str`: test input.
 Could be several lines that is interpreted as several test inputs